10 Tips for Writing a Successful CV

 It’s your opportunity to tell them who you are, what you can bring to the role and why you want to work for them.

-This should be kept relatively short and sweet and you should try to tailor it to each new role you’re applying for.
+This should be kept relatively short and sweet at the top of your CV, and you should try to tailor it to each new role you’re applying for.
 To really shine in your personal profile, you should try to answer these three questions: